manfromexistence/manfromexistence/README.md

 🌙 Night infinity commits ██████▌░░░░░░░░░░░░░░  31.4%
 ```

-# Things that I need to do ASAP

-- Do this Github Profile
-I have to update my logo
-- Have to update the current multiverse logo

-### If you already not having then I am hoping for your:
+### If you are already not having then I am hoping for your:

 <div align="center">
 	<br>